What is typically the difference between the two doctorate degrees: Ph.D. and Ed.D.?

 Is financial aid available for the Leadership Studies Ed.D.
 Program?

 Financial aid is available for students who are eligible.
-Complete the Free Application for Federal Student Aid (FAFSA) form available at https://fafsa.ed.gov, then check the LSUS Financial Aid Office web page for more details.
-Meanwhile the current LSUS tuition and fees are certainly competitive and within the reach of most working adults seeking a terminal degree.
+Students interested in obtaining financial aid are encouraged to complete the Free Application for Federal Student Aid (FAFSA) form as soon as they are notified of acceptance into a doctoral cohort.
+The FAFSA form is available at https://fafsa.ed.gov, then check the LSUS Financial Aid Office web page for more details.
+Meanwhile, the current LSUS tuition and fees are certainly competitive and within the reach of most working adults seeking a terminal degree.